 Developing the skill of somatic awareness is a hugely potent super-power.
 I’ve written about somatic awareness, before .

-When you want to know the difference between “feeling good” and Feeling Good, it’s all about how you feel in your body (because your body doesn’t lie).
+When you want to know the difference between self-help and self-absorption, it’s all about how you feel in your body (because your body doesn’t lie).

 While it might be awkward to tell the truth (“I did a poor job of planning my week and now I’m completely overwhelmed, and I’m choosing to cancel because I want to correct that with some self-care.
 I’m really sorry about that”), it still feels better than the lie of making it seem as if you’re under the knuckle of some unavoidable circumstances.